BEP-store/research-report/GLOSSARY.md

 # Niche players
 A company holding a specialized and profitable part of a commercial market.

+# Niche creation
+The increase of niche players in a software ecosystem.

 # Tacit knowledge
 Ideas and insights that are not documented and hard to articulate.